RafaelSaesPalaria/RafaelSaesPalaria/README.md

 # Introduction
 Hi, I'm **@RafaelSaesPalaria**
+my knowledments are mostly in Java
-I'm currently learning JS/Java/Python
+I'm currently learning JS/Python/Java
+I have a intermediate level of english
 I always have interest in learning new things
 # Projects
 currently some of my projects are listed [there](https://rafaelsaespalaria.github.io/web-test/), please take a look.
 # Contact